sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 boost their object recognition abilities <d-cite key="james2001manipulating"></d-cite>.
 We investigated for the first time the potential specificity of side-views for ML models and found that these views become more object-prototypical when the shape bias increases.
-This supports the hypothesis stating that side-views are standardized views of objects and may explain why this bias develops along with the shape bias.
+This supports the hypothesis that toddlers' bias emerges because these views are more prototypical.
 However, in this case, it remains unclear why side-views are still less object-prototypical than 3/4 views on average for ML models.
 It could be that ML models lack some visual property like configural sensitivity or that our dataset is too different from the set of 16 simple stimulus objects used in Pereira et al. (2010).

 This works presents several limitations.
-First, the experimental protocol do not perfectly follow neither developmental experiments (often based on language), nor machine learning protocols (often based on language or supervised labels).
+First, the experimental protocol do not perfectly follow neither developmental experiments (often based on language), nor machine learning protocols (often based on vision-language models or supervised labels).
 We chose not to rely on language to test a broad set of models beyond vision-language models, and we decided to not use supervised heads as it is unclear how it relates to toddlers' visual representations.
 Thus, we assume that, during their task, toddlers